FY 2018

 reporter

-Yoko Tanaka (Project Professor, Graduate School of Education, Kyoto University)
+Yoko Tanaka (Specially Appointed Professor, Graduate School of Education, Kyoto University)

-Mr. Goki Fujita (Supervisor, High School Education Division, Kyoto Prefectural Board of Education)
+Mr. Itsuki Fujita (Supervisor, High School Education Division, Kyoto Prefectural Board of Education)

-In this subcommittee, based on the performance tasks that Kyoto Prefectural Sonobe High School is working on based on the retrospective design theory and the practical report of performance evaluation centered on the rubric, the new Course of Study defines a method for fostering the ability to think and judge oneself and express one's own ideas with the aim of fostering, and exchange opinions with the participants.
+In this subcommittee, based on the performance issues that Kyoto Prefectural Sonobe High School is working on based on the theory of backward design and the practical report of performance evaluation based on the rubric, we will define how to develop the ability to think and judge for oneself and communicate one’s own thoughts in the new course of study, and exchange opinions with the participants.

-the classes that put the "way of seeing and thinking" of science to work ~Efforts to improve classes~
+What is a class that uses the “way of seeing and thinking” of science?

 reporter

-Hideshi Ishimura (Teacher, Kyoto Municipal Murasakino High School)
+Mr. Hideshi Ishimura (Teacher, Kyoto Municipal Murasaki High School)

 reporter